albertstarfield/libreperf/README.md

 # what does it do?
 here is the list

-1. dynamic unix parameter by using launchctl and sysctl -w
+1. dynamic kernel management sysctl -w
 2. installing custom plist
 3. Disabling Apple background services
 4. Finetuning the UI behaviour